DAISY Reading Apps User Requirements

 Priority: [Must-have for a limited color palette; Should-have for more specific background and text colors]

 Some people use high contrast modes on their device because it increases readability by maximizing the difference between text and background.
-Some people use the magnification feature of the operating system, or third party tools, to increase the size of text and images on the display.
+Some users enlarge text and images on their screens using built-in magnifiers or third-party tools.

 Users must be able to use these features with the reading app.
 The app should respect the high contrast settings chosen by the user.